EddyVerbruggen/nativescript-plugin-firebase/README.md

 * Android: `google-services.json` which you'll add to your NativeScript project at `app/App_Resources/Android/google-services.json`

+Note: for using separate versions of these files for development and production environments see [this section](#separation-of-environments)

 ## Installation
 If you rather watch a (slightly outdated) video explaining the steps then check out this step-by-step guide - you'll also learn how to add iOS and Android support to the Firebase console and how to integrate anonymous authentication: